 To fill out the online form, work through each page answering every question as best you can.
-Church applicants are expected to answer every question.
 The form can be saved by clicking 'Exit (Autosave)', and returned to at any time.
-To do so, return via the links on the Gateway Grant Programme page of the website and enter your registration details (make sure you have selected the link to the correct grant programme) into the 'Retrieve your application' box.
+To do so, return via the link on the website and enter your registration details (make sure you have selected the link to the correct grant programme) into the 'Retrieve your application' box.
 We will only see your application once you have clicked on 'Complete'.

-Print - You can print the form by selecting 'View' (and not 'Continue') when you first log-in to the application form, and then select 'Print'.
-All of the questions can also be viewed HERE.
+You can print the form at any time by selecting 'View' (and not 'Continue') when you log-in to the application form, and then select 'Print'.